Last updated on .

 Projector room

-Before starting your self-guided tour, a docent gives a quick rundown of what you can see in the museum.
-On the tour itself, you’ll get an in-depth look into the history of projectors on display and other film equipment.
+Before starting your self-guided tour, a docent gives a quick rundown of what to expect.
+On the tour, you’ll get an in-depth look into the history of the projectors and other film equipment on display.
 You’ll also learn the stories behind several cameras, home projectors, and what’s labeled as the world’s largest camera.

 Antique home projector at Caliwood